 Victoria Maloch ('17) was named a 2016 Harry S. Truman Scholar and a 2018 Marshall Scholar.
 As a U of A student, Victoria was a member of the Student Alumni Board, the Volunteer Action Center, and Chi Omega, as well as treasurer of the Collegiate Farm Bureau and senator in Associated Student Government.
 She took a year off of school when she was selected as one of six national officers for the National Future Farmers of America, helping to increase FFA's social media footprint, develop its communication platform, and conduct leadership training conferences across the country.
 She will use her Marshall Scholarship to study for an MPhil in Comparative Social Policy at Oxford University.

-Karla Morrissey (chemical engineering, '17) was named a Barry M. Goldwater Scholar in 2016.
-She was one of 252 students in the nation to receive the honor, and she was the University of Arkansas's 52nd Goldwater Scholar.
-Karla researched renewable energy under the guidance of Greg Thoma (professor of chemical engineering) and Roy McCann (professor of electrical engineering).
+Karla Morrissey (chemical engineering, '17) was named a 2018 National Science Foundation Graduate Research Fellow.
+A 2016 Goldwater Scholar, Karla researched renewable energy under the guidance of Greg Thoma (professor of chemical engineering) and Roy McCann (professor of electrical engineering).
 As a sophomore, she participated in a National Science Foundation Research Experience for Undergraduates at Kansas State University, and this resulted in Karla co-authoring a paper on plug-in electric vehicles.
 Karla is currently a doctoral student in chemical engineering at the University of Arkansas, and she plans a career in sustainability.

 Truman Scholar - 2016, Schwarzman Scholar - 2017